ouspg/CryptoCourse/Week7Exercises/README.md

 # Week 7 Exercises

-This week’s exercises focus on Diffie-Hellman and elliptic curves.
+This week’s exercises focus on Diffie-Hellman key exchange an the ElGamal cryptosystem.

 You can find related information from the book in pages 163-199.